influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/events/v1alpha1/eventSource.md

 withDeletionGracePeriodSeconds(deletionGracePeriodSeconds)
 ```

-Number of seconds allowed for this object to gracefully terminate before it will be removed from the system.
+"Number of seconds allowed for this object to gracefully terminate before it will be removed from the system.
 Only set when deletionTimestamp is also set.
 May only be shortened.
-Read-only.
+Read-only."

 ### fn metadata.withDeletionTimestamp